EightBitGuru/FAST-40/README.md

 No video output hardware modification is required.

-Other (vintage) 40-column programs typically suffer from some combination of sluggish performance, visual glitching, or screen-editor functionality issues.
-FAST-40 was designed from the start to render an artifact-free 40x24 text mode whilst faithfully reproducing standard screen-editor functionality, with performance intended to be tolerably close to the native 22x23 display.
+Earlier 40-column programs typically suffered from some combination of sluggish performance, visual glitching, or screen-editor functionality issues.
+FAST-40 was designed from the start to render an artifact-free 40x24 text mode whilst faithfully reproducing standard screen-editor functionality, with performance intended to be comparable to (or better than) the native 22x23 display.

-Pleasingly, FAST-40 performance generally *exceeds* stock speeds by at least 7% and often rises to almost 40% faster than the standard display mode.

 FAST-40 works equally well on real VIC-20 hardware or under emulation - it can be attached as an auto-start cartridge in VICE, LOADed as a program into BLK5 (if configured as RAM) and run manually, or burned/flashed/uploaded into a suitable EPROM or 'soft' cartridge such as the Final Expansion 3.